yzjedu/cs151-lab10-caitlin_john_lab10/algorithm.md

 1. Get user input for name of output file
 2. fd = open an out_file, 'w' for writing
 3. For each row in table:
-   1. Convert row to string via map(str, row)
+   1. set line equal to empty string
-   2. Add a new line (/n) to line
-   3. For item in row:
+   2. For item in row:
-      1. Add a str(item), followed by ' '
-   4. Write line of fd
+      1. line += str item plus empty string
+   3. write line plus a new line